 PROBLEM POSSIBLE CAUSE SOLUTION Strong odor when using new oven Manufacturing protective coating on the oven surfaces.
 This is normal with a new range and will disappear after a few uses.
 Packaging materials exist.
 Double-check that all packaging has been removed from the appliance - check around door sides and inside drawer.
 Clicking noise can be heard when oven is operating The oven burner cycles on and off to maintain the oven temperature selected.
 When burner turns on, the electric spark ignition may be heard periodically.
 It is normal to spark for only a few seconds, followed by the sound of the burner igniting.
 Oven is not heating No power to the range.
 Check the circuit breaker or fuse box to your house.
 Make sure there is proper electrical power to the oven.
 Oven control not turned on.
 Make sure the oven temperature has been selected.
+Oven is taking too long to cook All ovens operate slightly differently from each other.
+Adjust oven calibration upwards to make oven cook faster.
+See "Setting Oven Temperature Calibration" in the "Settings" section.
 Oven is not cooking evenly Not using the correct bakeware or oven rack position.
-Refer to the "Using Oven Racks" section and the cook charts for recommended rack position.
+Refer to "Using Oven Racks" in the "Oven" section and the cook charts for recommended rack position.
 Always reduce recipe temperature by 25°F (15°C) when baking with Convention Bake mode.
 Recipe may perform better at a different rack position.
 Try moving the food down a rack position to make the bottom darker.
 Try moving food up a rack position to make the top darker.

+PROBLEM POSSIBLE CAUSE SOLUTION Food is overcooked All ovens operate slightly differently from each other.
+Adjust oven calibration downwards to reduce overcooking.
+See "Setting Oven Temperature Calibration" in the "Settings" section.
 Cooling fan continues to run after oven is turned off The electronic components have not yet cooled sufficiently.
 The fan will turn off automatically when the electronic components have cooled sufficiently.

-PROBLEM POSSIBLE CAUSE SOLUTION Oven light is not working properly Light bulb loose or burned-out.
+Oven display stays Off Power interruption.
+Turn off power at the main power supply (fuse or breaker box).
+Turn breaker back on.
+If condition persists, call for service.
+Oven display is on but will not respond System error.
+Resetting the power at the breaker box can usually reset the oven control and clear response issues.
+Oven light is not working properly Light bulb loose or burned-out.
 Reinsert or replace the light bulb.
 Touching the bulb with fingers may cause the bulb to burn out.
 Oven light stays on Door is not closing completely Check for obstruction in oven door.
 Check to see if hinge is bent or door switch broken.
+Cannot remove lens cover Soil build-up around the lens cover.
+Wipe lens cover area with a clean, dry towel prior to attempting to remove the lens cover.
+Clock and timer are not working properly No power to the range.
+Check the circuit breaker or fuse box to your house.
+Make sure there is proper electrical power to the oven.
 Excessive Moisture on door glass Condensation from cooking foods with high moisture content.
 This is normal.
 Condensation will evaporate as oven heats up.
 Convection Bake and Convection Roast will eliminate any moisture in the oven.
 Porcelain Chips Porcelain interior is chipped by oven racks When removing and replacing oven racks, always tilt racks upward and do not force them to avoid chipping the porcelain.